Venue: at The Refinery

 by Arnolda Dufour Bowes

-World premiere co-produced with Gordon Tootoosis Nikaniwin Theatre
+co-produced by Burnt Thicket Theatre and Gordon Tootoosis Nikaniwin Theatre

-Haunted by memories of being forced into a cattle railcar and shipped away as a child, Charlie wrestles with consequences of trauma as he fights to forge a new legacy of love with his wife, Rose.
-It happened the year after the Nazis were defeated, when the government of Tommy Douglas tried to eradicate Métis communities by sending them to remote Rehabilitation Farms in Saskatchewan.
+Inspired by the playwright's father, who lived as a Road Allowance Métis haunted by memories of his community being forced into railcars and shipped away.
+Charlie wrestles with the consequences of intergenerational trauma as he fights to forge a new legacy of love with his wife, Rose.
+In 1940, the government of Tommy Douglas began a campaign to eradicate Métis Road Allowance Communities, sending their residents to remote Rehabilitation Farms in northern Saskatchewan.

-Charlie, a now mid-thirties man, finds himself at a crossroads with his work, purpose, and his spouse.
-Bewildered by flashbacks with his mother, Bella, and the riddles of a seemingly homeless yet mystical woman, Charlie hunts for all he's been chasing, or running from, his uncertain future, and the Road Allowance Community he lost.
+Now in his mid-thirties, Charlie finds himself at a crossroads in his work, his purpose, and his marriage.
+Bewildered by flashbacks of his mother, Bella, and haunted by the riddles of a seemingly homeless yet mystical woman, Charlie searches for what he's been chasing—or running from: his uncertain future and the community home he lost.

-Arnolda Dufour Bowes is a creative artist, emerging playwright, and multi-award winning published author.
-Arnolda’s book 20.12m: A Short Story Collection of a Life Lived as a Road Allowance Métis inspired this play.
-Particularly its fictionalized account of her kokum and dad's experience when the 1946 Saskatchewan government imposed Métis Rehabilitation Farms and forcibly removed families from Road Allowances to Green Lake in the far north.
+Arnolda Dufour Bowes is a creative artist, emerging playwright, and multi-award-winning author of multiple books and stories.
+Her work 20.12m: A Short Story Collection of a Life Lived as a Road Allowance Métis inspired this play, which explores a fictionalized account of her Kokum and father's experiences when the 1946 Saskatchewan government imposed the Métis Rehabilitation Farms and forcibly removed families from Road Allowances to Green Lake in the north.
+Development of this new script has been supported by GTNT's New Voices writers-in-residence program and Burnt Thicket Theatre.
+Arnolda Dufour Bowes' award-winning book 20.12m, available at bookstores, birthed both the play Apples and Train Tracks and her multi-sensory art installation of the same name, exhibited recently at Batoche National Historic Site in 2025.

 You may also like